gcanti/fp-ts/docs/modules/ReadonlySet.ts.md

 ## singleton

-Create a set with one element
+Create a `ReadonlySet` from one element.

 **Signature**